Truth and Reconciliation Commission of Canada: Questioning of findings

+In July 2021, a group of historians and other scholars published 'From Truth Comes Reconciliation: An Assessment of the Truth and Reconciliation Report', criticising the Final Report for the 'under-valuing of positive testimonies' and that "good historical practices were often overlooked in the Report, resulting in a work of passionate and reckless advocacy that set out to convince Canadians that—despite evidence of good intentions, student successes, and many dedicated educators—what had taken place was a set of atrocities, of three kinds of genocide."

+According to Gerry Bowler, Professor Emeritus of History at the University of Manitoba, "Perhaps the TRC Final Report was never meant to be a work of real history.
+Though some fine academic work was done in the archives, the TRC Report follows few of the rules of the discipline", and concludes:

+So, is the Final Report of the Truth and Reconciliation Commission good history?
+No, it is not; it fails at a fundamental level.
+No undergraduate student would be allowed to get away with making extraordinary claims without backing them up by reference to their sources.
+Far too often, we are told of genocide or other atrocities without so much as a single footnote to indicate the basis of the conclusion … The [report’s] conclusions were overtly determined from the investigation, testimonies were made in violation of the canons of oral history, many of the authors saw themselves as crusaders righting ancient wrongs, and fundamental questions were left unasked and unanswered.

 Conservative Commentator Helen Andrews writing in The American Conservative criticized the process:

 The Truth and Reconciliation Commission was a major tactical error on Harper's part.
 It invited testimony from survivors and then let that testimony stand unquestioned...this resulted in a document that was essentially oral history but which was treated upon publication as an unquestionable record of the facts endorsed by the federal government.
 Everything about the way the commission gathered its testimony was structured to encourage atrocity tales: witnesses testified in public, with audiences that sometimes booed positive statements; boxes of tissues were placed on seats and attendees told their used tissues would be collected and burned in a "sacred fire"; financial compensation was greater for those who could credibly claim to have suffered abuse, so alleging bad treatment could be the difference between getting $25,000 or $125,000.

 Legacy

 In August 2018, the Royal Canadian Geographical Society announced the release of the Indigenous Peoples Atlas of Canada, an encyclopedia with content including information about indigenous lands, languages, communities, treaties, and cultures, and topics such as the Canadian Indian residential school system, racism, and cultural appropriation.
 It was created to address the Calls to Action, among them the development of "culturally appropriate curricula" for Aboriginal Canadian students.

 The Nordic countries of Norway, Sweden, and Finland have established truth and reconciliation commissions to address the colonialization of the Saami people which are modelled on the Canadian commission.
 Norway created its commission in 2018, and Sweden and Finland followed in 2021.